This post may contain affiliate links. Please read our disclosure policy.

 A serving of beanie weenies is in a small white bowl with a slice of bread on the side.

-When you’re catering towards picky eaters, there are only so many options.
-Luckily, this tried and true beanie weenies recipe (also known as franks and beans) has gotten me through even the toughest of times with my little picky eater!
+When I’m cooking for my picky eaters, there are only so many options.
+Luckily, my tried and true beanie weenies recipe (also known as franks and beans) has gotten me through even the busiest nights with my kids!
 This is one of those easy recipes that’s more than just kid-approved – it’s kid-obsessed.
 Just be careful, because as soon as your little one has a bowl of this stuff, it’s all they’re going to ask for for dinner.

 A wooden spoon is placed in the middle of a skillet filled with hot dogs and beans.